 Baseline noise levels are likely to be influenced by traffic travelling along the trunk road and Caledonian Canal.
-Secondary sources are likely derived from day-to-day urban and agricultural land activities.
+Secondary sources are likely derived from day-to-day urban activities associated with Fort William.
+Railway traffic on the West Highland Line which spans the Caledonian Canal 30m south of the scheme is also likely to contribute to noise levels in the area.